- ARTISTS & MAKERS ONLY. No direct sales lines permitted.

 Those applying later will be notified by the end of the first week of the Month following application.
 For example, if you apply on March 22, your notification will be emailed around April 7.

-The Application period is now open.
-All applications received by February 28, 2021 will be considered in the first round of jury selection in early March.
+The Application period for 2022 will open on January 1, 2022.
+All applications received by February 28, 2022 will be considered in the first round of jury selection in early March.
 Those received after the end of February will be processed in monthly juries as space allows.